cshoe/cshoe.github.io/_work/mustread.md

 logo:
   url: /assets/images/mustread/logo.png
   alt: "Mustread"
-description: "TIMJ for articles, built on the Readability platform."
+description: "This Is My Jam for articles, built on the Readability platform."
 excerpt: "This Is My Jam for articles."
 sidebar:
   - title: "Role"